AdobeDocs/experience-manager-65.en/help/sites-developing/ch-adding.md

 >[!NOTE]
 >
->ContextHub is not by default aware of the currently logged in used on publish servers and such users are regarded by ContextHub as “Anonymous.”
+>ContextHub is not by default aware of the currently logged in used on publish servers and such users are regarded by ContextHub as "Anonymous."
 >
 >You can make ContextHub aware of logged in users by loading the profile store.
 Refer to [sample code on GitHub here](https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail/blob/master/ui.apps/src/main/content/jcr_root/apps/weretail/components/structure/header/clientlib/js/utilities.js).